Don Blanding: Military service

 Blanding became fascinated by Hawaii and moved there in 1915, staying until his enlistment in the U.S. Army in December, 1917.
 Entering as an infantry private, he underwent officer training and was commissioned a 2nd lieutenant before being discharged in December, 1918, soon after the Armistice.

 Blanding was strongly affected by U.S. entry into World War II, including the knowledge of his island paradise as a military target, the reactions of those he met on his lecture tours, and the fall of Bataan.
 Bataan surrendered April 9, 1942, while he was on tour, and he wrote "Bataan Falls", 16 emotional lines in response.
-On April 25, he enlisted as a private at the age of 47.
+On April 25, he enlisted in the U.S. Army as a private at the age of 47.
 He served eleven months in the 1208th Service Corps Unit, Infantry, and was discharged as a corporal.
+He wrote Pilot Bails Out about his experiences as a soldier.